 His practice spans litigation areas including asbestos, tobacco, defective consumer products, pharmaceuticals and faulty medical devices.
-He is also a member of Motley Rice’s litigation team representing dozens of states, cities, towns, counties and townships targeting the alleged misrepresentation of highly addictive opioids by manufacturers and distributors, a suspected cause of the opioid epidemic.
+He is also a member of Motley Rice’s litigation team representing dozens of governmental entities, including states, cities, towns, counties and townships targeting the alleged misrepresentation of highly addictive opioids by manufacturers and distributors, a suspected cause of the opioid epidemic.
 He also represents workers and families who suffered serious injury or death due to defective products or unsafe working conditions.

 As a United States Army veteran having served in the Judge Advocate General Corps (JAG), James is honored to have represented thousands of veterans during his career.
 In this capacity, James played a leading role in In re KBR, Inc., Burn Pit Litigation, filed for veterans and contract workers who have developed cancers and other chronic illnesses after being exposed to allegedly toxic open-air burn pits while serving in Iraq and Afghanistan.
 James also represents veterans and families dealing with mesothelioma and other asbestos-related diseases.

 James has devoted a significant portion of his career to trial work.
 As co-lead counsel in Donna Brown v.
 Philip Morris USA et al, James recently helped secure a $17.2 million* jury verdict in 2015 for a client who suffered debilitating, life-altering effects to her health after being targeted by misleading advertising related to nicotine during her teen years.
 James was also a key member of the team that negotiated the historic $100 million aggregate settlement reached in 2015 with Lorillard Tobacco Company, Philip Morris USA, and R.J.
 Reynolds Tobacco Company, resolving roughly 400 Engle-progeny tobacco cases filed in the Florida federal district court.
 Both were recognized by South Carolina Lawyers Weekly as two of the top five largest verdicts and settlements in South Carolina for 2015.*